Reviews You Can Rely On

 Print Capabilities

-Moving on from the touch screen and into the nuts and bolts of printing, the M5C comes with some decent hardware specs and capabilities.
-To kick things off, an advertised 220mm × 220mm × 250mm build volume (738 cubic inches) theoretically puts this guy near the upper end of our tested lineup.
+Moving on to the nuts and bolts of printing, the M5C comes with some decent hardware specs and capabilities.
+To kick things off, it has an advertised 220mm × 220mm × 250mm build volume (738 cubic inches), which should put this unit near the upper end of our tested lineup.

-In practice, we couldn't get the printer to prove that it's actually capable of hitting the limits, though.
-The slicer wouldn't let us go more than 205mm in either X or Y dimensions, cutting us short at dimensions 13% smaller than advertised.
-This was disappointing (and the fact there is no on-board camera to track or film time lapses…), but we were happy to see improvement in other metrics from here.
+In practice, we couldn't get the printer to actually reach the claimed max print volume.
+The slicer wouldn't let us go more than 205mm in either X or Y dimensions, which is 13% smaller than advertised.
+This was disappointing, but we were happy to see better performance in other areas.

 AnkerMake Studio wouldn't let us export a test print to the limits of the advertised bed dimensions.